October 9th, 2033, Grand Canyon Village, Arizona, USA

 Baton sighed.
 “Then I shall warn Wheeler to be careful of you.”

-“You all had better be,” she said, “and of everyone like me.
-There’s a darkness you know nothing about.
-It will hunt you, and it knows us by name.”
+“You all had better be,” she said, “and of everyone like me.”

 With the stiff movements of an old man, Baton planted his cane again.
 He pushed himself upright, then stood, his eyes closed, looking somehow withered by the sharp evening shadows.